Hi, I'm Bram

 This is a zen moment for me.
 I wind down and only focus on preparing a meal.

 I love to iterate over a design and distill it to its purest form.
-The web should be accessible to all, not just a select few.

 My music of choice is and always has been hip-hop.
 I appreciate that it's raw and real.